-Beetle scourge forces ash loggers to race against time
+Ash loggers race against time before beetles get them all

 The decline has coincided with reduced demand for ash baseball bats as more sluggers are swinging with maple.
 But the beetle has been doing its work even as ash wood has caught on in China, which takes in more exported U.S. ash than any other country, according to the American Hardwood Export Council.
 Ash exports to China slowed last year amid trade tensions and higher tariffs, though the United States and China are working to reconcile their trade differences.

-In contrast, there are no signs that the emerald ash borer will stop spreading anytime soon, with even states in the Northwest on guard.
+There are no signs that the emerald ash borer will stop spreading anytime soon, with even states in the Northwest on guard.

 Some see ash following the fate of the American chestnut, a once-prolific tree that was decimated by blight more than a century ago.